 This is bullying but using technology to harass, threaten, embarrass or target another person.
 A comprehensive leaflet has been published by Childnet International on the subject of cyberbullying which can be accessed through the following link: Cyberbullying leaflet (pages 6 and 7 show how technology can be used to bully with advise on contacting service providers if necessary).

-If you suspect your child is being bullied in anyway, including cyberbullying, please inform us by speaking to Helena Miller (Head of School) or Mandy Dhaliwal (ICT Co-ordinator).
+If you suspect your child is being bullied in anyway, including cyberbullying, please inform us by speaking to your child's class teacher, Helena Miller (Head of School) or Becky Taylor (Computing Lead).